Erbolking/firebase-nodejs/README.md

 # firebase-nodejs
-Node image with pre-installed firebase cli
+Node image with pre-installed firebase and knex cli